invertase/react-native-firebase/docs/messaging/notifications-with-image.md

 ![step-3](https://s8.gifyu.com/images/step-3.gif)

 ## All done
-This is it, run the app and check it builds successfully – **make sure you have the correct target selected**.
+Run the app and check it builds successfully – **make sure you have the correct target selected**.
 Now you can use the [Notifications composer](https://console.firebase.google.com/u/0/project/_/notification) to test sending notifications with an image (300KB max size).
 You can also create custom notifications via [`FCM HTTP`](https://firebase.google.com/docs/cloud-messaging/http-server-ref) or [`firebase-admin`](https://www.npmjs.com/package/firebase-admin).
 Read this page to send [messages from a server](/messaging/server-integration).